bitcometz/run_pbjelly/source/config.rst

    > /NJPROJ1/RAD/software/anaconda2/bin/python  ../00.bin/run_pbjelly.py  config.cfg

-During this, it will generate all the dirs and shells for you, and it will also output the next action for you :
+During this, it will generate all the dirs and shells for you, and it will also output the next action for you , for example:

    Please paste the following command line and Enter: